roncourville/SPPowerShellBatchDelete/README.md

 This PowerShell script to batch delete all list items from a sharePoint list.
-This operation will minimize item purge operations potentially by several hours, in cases of enumerating and deleting on a per-item basis.
+This batch operation runs considerably faster than list item enumeration deletes.